TheDizzler/RpgPrototypeGenerator/readme.md

 >- graph entities that resize horizontally dynamically

 ##Done
+>- ~adding more than one ControlFlow queries causes issues (only one should be allowed anyway)~
 >- ~make branches deletable~
 >- ~new branch context menu on drag release of connection wire~
 >- ~save last selected branch~